-In elementary schools External link, counselors help students during a time when they are beginning to develop their “academic self-concept,” including attitudes about school, self, peers, their social groups, and family — as well as learning competence and confidence.
+In elementary school, counselors help students during a time when they are beginning to develop their “academic self-concept,” including attitudes about school, self, peers, their social groups, and family — as well as learning competence and confidence.
 The ASCA says that “the knowledge, attitudes and skills students acquire in the areas of academic, career and social development during these elementary years serve as the foundation for future success.”

 Middle School Counselors

 In "Middle School", as students pass from childhood to adolescence, they undergo rapid physical and emotional change.
 These students are struggling to find their identities, turning to peers more than parents, and trying to find the meaning in education in terms of real-life experience — among other issues.
 As the ASCA notes, “Middle school counselors are professional educators with a mental health perspective who understand and respond to the challenges presented by today’s diverse student population.”

 In High School, students are facing the final transition from high school into adulthood.
 Whether this includes plans for starting college or immediately entering the world of work, students spend these years trying to figure out who they are and what should come next in the context of their strengths, skills, abilities, and interests.
 School counselors work to address the pressures students experience to engage in risky behaviors related to sex, alcohol, and drugs.
 The ASCA National Model presents a multifaceted role for school counselors as they “align and work with the school’s mission to support the academic achievement of all students as they prepare for the ever-changing world of the 21st century.”